Muzaffer-Irmak-Yavuz/Muzaffer-Irmak-Yavuz/README.md

 ### About Me
 I am Computer Engineering Student at Mersin University, who loves embedded systems, linux system programming and other C stuff.
 I mainly code in C/C++ and trying to learn and gain experience in Embedded Systems on stm32.

+> "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart > enough to debug it."
+>
+> Brian Kernighan

 ### My Futured Projects

 [**Virtual Machine**](https://github.com/Muzaffer-Irmak-Yavuz/miVM-Virtual-Machine) -> Basic concept of stack based vm.